adnanbhanji/30-Days-of-React/README.md

 Day 22

 On day 22 of my React challenge, I focused on implementing authentication with Firebase.
 I learned how to set up Firebase authentication in my React project and how to use the Firebase Authentication API to handle user authentication and authorization.
 I focused on implementing user login and signup with email and password, and learned how to manage user data.
 Overall, I felt more confident in my ability to implement authentication in my React projects using Firebase.

+Day 23

+On day 23 of my React challenge, I focused on Redux, a state management library for React.
+I learned the basics of Redux, including the concepts of actions, reducers, and the store.
+I explored how Redux can help manage complex application states and how it can be integrated into a React project.
+Through various examples and tutorials, I learned about the Redux data flow and how to use Redux to manage the state of my React components.

+Day 24

+On day 24 of my React challenge, I created a project that utilized an external Country API to retrieve country data such as flags, names, populations, and languages.
+I used Axios to retrieve data from the API and displayed it in a visually appealing interface that I designed myself.
+Through this project, I solidified my understanding of how to work with APIs in React and how to integrate external data into my applications.

+Day 25

+On day 25 of my React challenge, I explored React Context and how it can be used to implement user sign-in functionality in a React application.
+I learned how to create a context and how to provide and consume that context within nested components.
+Through practical examples, I saw how React Context can simplify state management in larger applications and how it can be used as an alternative to Redux.

+Day 26

+On day 26 of my React challenge, I learned how to create animations in React and explored the Framer Motion library.
+I learned how to create animations using Framer Motion.
+I also learnt how you can integrate React functionalities like ternary operators and state in Framer Motion to build logic in animations.
+Through practical examples, I saw how animations can improve the user experience of a React application and how they can be used to add an extra layer of polish.

+Day 27

+On day 27 of my React challenge, I began exploring React Native, a framework for building mobile applications using React.
+I learned the basics of React Native and created a simple app that displayed some text and an image.
+Through this project, I learned about the differences between React and React Native and gained a better understanding of how to develop applications for mobile devices.

+Day 28

+On day 28 of my React challenge, I worked on a Twitter clone project.
+I implemented the functionality of a user typing a tweet, and all tweets being displayed on the screen.
+I used Material UI icons and CSS to design the interface.
+Through this project, I gained a better understanding of how to create complex React applications and how to use third-party libraries to enhance the user interface.

+Day 29

+On day 29 of my React challenge, I spent time reviewing some of the projects I had created throughout the challenge.
+I worked on updating my README.md file to showcase what I had accomplished each day and to summarize my progress throughout the challenge.

+Day 30

+On day 30 of my React challenge, I concluded the challenge.
+I reflected on what I had learned and how I had grown as a React developer.
+Through this challenge, I gained a deeper understanding of React and its related technologies, and I feel more confident in my ability to create robust and engaging applications using React.
+Lastly, I also made a simple interface with the React 30 Days Challenge Completed Picture and some simple animations.